 As an employer, you have a responsibility to take measures to control risks to health from exposure to lead.
 You have an obligation to review each lead process you undertake to identify whether it is a lead-risk job.

-You will be required to notify the agency if a lead process has been identified as being a lead-risk job.
+You will need to notify the Agency if a lead process has been identified as being a lead-risk job.
 A lead-risk job means a job in which the blood lead level of the employee is reasonably likely to exceed either: